utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-countdown-clock.md

 > We attach it to a const to be able to unset it if it's no longer needed.

-Now, let's get the current timestamp and a difference between our end date and now.
+Let's get the current timestamp and the difference between our end date and now.

 ```js
 let now = new Date().getTime();
 const difference = end - now;
 ```

-The difference will now have the difference in milliseconds between now and our set date.
+The difference will now have the difference in milliseconds and our set date.

 Let's first check if it's not already expired.